YordanGeorgiev/qto/doc/md/userstories_doc.md

 #### 2.6.6.
 Left menu navigation
-As a QTO application UI user
+As an UI user of the qto application
-In order to be able to quickly jump to a different document / listing I want to be able to click on the upper left corner of the view page and access the hierarchichal project structure of the whole project from the left menu.
+In order to be able to quickly jump to a different document / listing I want to be able to click on the upper left corner of the view page and access the hierarchical project structure of the whole project from the left menu.

 #### 2.6.7.
 Hierarchy management
-As a qto application UI user
+As an UI user of the qto application
-In order to be able to fully manage the content of any item doc I want to be able to fully reshuffle any part of the hierarchy in the doc from the user interface.
+In order to be able to quickly jump to a different document / listing I want to be able to click on the upper left corner of the view page and access the hierarchical project structure of the whole project from the left menu.

 ##### 2.6.7.1.
 Single item move in the hierarchy
 As a qto application UI user
 In order to be able to move a single item anywhere in the hierarchy I want to be able to move it by drag and drop on the left side of the document.

 ##### 2.6.7.2.
-Single brach move in the hierarchy
+Single item move in the hierarchy
 As a qto application UI user
 In order to be able to move a single item and all it's descendants anywhere in the hierarchy I want to be able to move it by drag and drop on the left side of the document.

+#### 2.6.8.
+Pictures management in the view doc page

+##### 2.6.8.1.
+Add picture
+As a qto application UI user
+In order to have pictures in the documents
+I want to be able to add pictures by ...

+##### 2.6.8.2.
+Edit picture
+As a qto application UI user
+In order to have pictures in the documents
+I want to be able to add pictures by ...

+##### 2.6.8.3.
+Delete picture
+As a qto application UI user
+In order to have pictures in the documents
+I want to be able to delete pictures by ...

+#### 2.6.9.
+Multimedia links management

+##### 2.6.9.1.
+Edit embedded multimedia link

+##### 2.6.9.2.
+Edit embedded multimedia link

+##### 2.6.9.3.
+Delete embedded multimedia link